Konamiman/Nestor80/docs/LanguageReference.md

 * Angle brackets around the arguments list are mandatory.
 * Arguments can be separated with commas or with spaces (spaces around the arguments are stripped of before being used in the expansion).
 * Two consecutive commas, `,,`, generate a repetition with an empty string as the argument.
 * Angle brackets can be used inside the arguments list for arguments that contain commas and spaces, e.g. `<< >,<,>>` defines two arguments, a space and a comma.
+The `!` character can be used too to use reserved characters and arguments.

 ### Repeat macro with characters